lokasplash/mancala-project/README.md

-# mancala-project
+# Mancala in Java
-CS 151 OOD at SJSU group project.
+CS 151 OOD at SJSU group project, created by Andrew, Prem, and Vincent.